AdamRaichu/vscode-zip-viewer/README.md

 If you would like to open a zip file with a file extension that does not match the built in list, use the command `Zip Viewer: Open a zip file with the custom editor`.
 The extension will prompt you to choose a file.
 The file you select will be opened with the zip file editor.

+Using the editor, you have the option to extract only selected files.
+See [selective extraction](#selective-extraction).

 ### Creating a Zip